Why 2017 Should Be The Year Of Park Bo-Gum

 The Bo-gum Magic

-Fans of the young actor have coined the term ‘Bo-gum magic,’ a news report by Korea Times stated.
+Fans of the young actor have coined the term “Bo-gum magic,” a news report by Korea Times stated.
 In their opinion, once people catch a glimpse of Park Bo-gum, they wouldn’t be able take their eyes off him.

-His fans also came up with another tagline ‘Park Bo-gum is love,’ to express their affection for the actor.
+His fans also came up with another tagline “Park Bo-gum is love,” to express their affection for the actor.

 According to Blossom Entertainment, the actor’s agency, Park’s popularity has translated into more business.

 “He’s firmly established himself as a lead actor through this drama.
-We’re getting more than three times as many requests as before for his appearance in dramas,”said Seung Byeong-wook, a senior official at Park’s management agency Blossom Entertainment, according to a report by Inquisitr.
+We’re getting more than three times as many requests as before for his appearance in dramas,” said Seung Byeong-wook, a senior official at Park’s management agency Blossom Entertainment, according to a report by Inquisitr.

-At a recent interview, when Soompi asked the actor about his soaring popularity, Park Bo-gum said, “I didn’t feel it while the drama was airing, but it hit me during fan meetings afterwards.
+At a recent interview, when Soompi asked the actor about his soaring popularity, Park Bo-gum said the following.

+“I didn’t feel it while the drama was airing, but it hit me during fan meetings afterwards.
 I was surprised to see more people than I expected.
 I greeted them because I was so thankful, but it became even more crowded.
 What I realized then was that other people could be harmed due to my actions and words.”

 According to Park Bo-gum, practice makes a man perfect.
 Playing a mischievous character was quite a challenge, admits Park Bo-gum.

 “I thought it was an unexpected character,” he said in an interview with Korea Herald.
 Frequent interaction with director Kim Sung-yoon also helped bring out the best in him, he said.

 “Romancing Kim Yoon-jung was especially fun.
 The energy and connection between the two were palpable while acting.
 I felt like we would look into each other’s eyes and know what the other was feeling,” the actor said.
-His on-screen love interest Hong Ra-on, who disguises herself as a eunuch and later reunite with the prince, held the audience in sway.
+His on-screen love interest, Hong Ra-on, who disguises herself as a eunuch and later reunites with the prince, held the audience in sway.

 Fans are waiting for Park Bo-gum to officially announce his next big project.